 We feel it is important to share with you the beauty of where we live and worship and to introduce to you some of the things that make our area special.
 The community of Boyne City is situated on Lake Charlevoix with the adjoining Boyne River running right through the city.
 Many natural and recreational areas surround Boyne City and include but are not limited to parks, nature preserves, trails (both motorized and non motorized) skiing and winter sports.
-A bike trail is nearly complete that will eventually link Boyne City with other trails throughout neighboring communities.
+A bike trail is complete that will links Boyne City with other trails throughout neighboring communities.
 Young State Park is located on Lake Charlevoix just a couple of miles outside of the city limits and Whiting, a county owned park, is located on the other side of the lake and is a popular stop for those seeking a more relaxed visit.

 Boyne City boasts a K-12 public school and a charter school.
 There is a county owned bus that links Boyne City and neighboring comnmunities.
 A small medical center and free clinic are located within the city limits, as well as dental and veterinary services.
 McClaren Northern Michigan Hospital is just 17 miles away in Petoskey and Munson Charlevoix Area Hospital in Charlevoix is about the same distance.
 Nativity is fortunate to be located 1 block from the downtown area and directly adjacent to the Boyne City Public Library.
 We are within walking distance from surrounding neighborhoods.